Benchmarking the Robustness of Instance Segmentation Models: Related Work

-\textbf{Domain adaptation.} Studies have demonstrated that deep learning methods suffer from significant degradation in terms of accuracy when the test time input feature distributions differ from the training datasets \cite{tzeng2014deep,long2015learning}.
+Studies have demonstrated that deep learning methods suffer from significant degradation in terms of accuracy when the test time input feature distributions differ from the training datasets \cite{tzeng2014deep,long2015learning}.
 The change in the distribution may come from different noise conditions \cite{saenko2010adapting}, synthetic versus real image datasets \cite{dundar2020domain}, among images that are collected in different cities, with different lighting, and season \cite{yu2020bdd100k} just to name a few.
 Since the differences in distributions may also come from real-world image corruptions, improving robustness and generalizing the model to an unseen domain go hand in hand.
-A number of methods have been proposed to achieve domain adaptation.
 The adaptation is usually proposed to adapt a machine learning model to a pre-defined target dataset by aligning two domains of images via adversarial training ~\cite{taigman2016unsupervised,shrivastava2016learning}, aligning feature levels in networks ~\cite{ganin2015unsupervised,hoffman2016fcns,tzeng2017adversarial}, and network output level~\cite{tsai2018adapt}, or a combination of several \cite{dundar2020domain}.
 In this paper, we are not interested in adapting a network to a pre-defined target dataset but in finding out which recipes show improved robustness across unseen domains.